leclair-7/Traffic-Signs-Classifier/writeup.md

 The first image might be difficult to classify because ...

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### 2. Discuss the model's predictions vs. prediction on the test set

+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+This compares somewhat favorably to the accuracy on the test set of 95%.

 Here are the results of the prediction: